meantime/resume/Chris DeSalvo.md

 ### [June Life, Inc](http://juneoven.com) • Senior Engineer • _2018-2019_
 Developed an iOS SDK to allow 3rd party cooking appliances to talk to June software via Bluetooth.
 Also developed a macOS application used by 3rd party culinary teams to author cook programs used by that SDK.

+June was acqruied by the Weber grill company.

 ### [Slack Technologies, Inc](http://slack.com) • Senior Staff Engineer • _2014-2018_
 I kicked off and was the technical lead for the Pages collaborative word processor feature.

-Prior to that I was the technical lead for Slack's macOS desktop client.
+Prior to that I was the technical lead for Slack's macOS desktop client which spent over a year as the #1 app in the macOS App Store.

 ### Lyve Minds, Inc • OS X Engineer • _2013-2014_
 I worked on the Macintosh client application for Lyve's photo/video storage appliance.
 Areas of particular focus were application frameworks, view system management, and design prototyping in conjunction with their UX team.